xiaolaba/Arduino_Cpp_call_asm_function/README.md

 # Arduino_Cpp_call_asm_function
-For AVR MCU, Framework and learning, build assembler subroutine, call from C++, Arduino IDE is C++
+For AVR MCU, Framework and learning, build assembler subroutine, call from C++, Arduino IDE is C++.

-Arduino IDE 1.8.12 is C++, skectch is named *.ino, considered C or C++ of programming source code, underneath is avr-gcc.
+Arduino IDE 1.8.12 skectch is named *.ino, considered C or C++ of programming source code, under layer is avr-gcc.

-build subrotuine, named as test.S, avr assembler language for avr-gcc.
+build subrotuine, named as test.S, source code of avr assembler language for avr-gcc.

-example and how to build/compile these two source code, Arduino IDE 1.8.12 is used.
+### example and how to build/compile these two source code, Arduino IDE 1.8.12 is used.

-hardward used, Arduino Nano, onbroad LED is connected to PB5 of ATmega8/168/328p, or arduino pin# D13
+hardward: Arduino Nano, onbroad LED is connected to PB5 of ATmega8/168/328p, or arduino pin# D13

-Two funcitons designed with test.S, uses LED_TOOGLE as example to describe the design flow,
+### Two funcitons designed with test.S, uses LED_TOOGLE as example to describe the design flow,

 in test.S, define the name of fuction, LED_TOGGLE,
 ```